hapax/hapax.github.io/assets/reading.md

 $$

 which will vanish when $O(\tau) = 0$.
-The last term is related to the energy spread, and in fact
+The last term is related to the energy spread, since

 $$
 \begin{align*}